Sweet experience for autistic girls

 “The staff were so accommodating and made adjustments to ensure everyone could participate.
 There is a viewing window to the chocolate making area so the girls were able to see their parents at all times and anyone could step out if they needed to.”

-“We had support from a couple of girls aged 13 and 26 who also have autism and acted as mentors for the younger girls.
-It was great to see the group of girls with autism ranging in age from 7 to 46 creating together.
+“We had support from a couple of girls aged 13 and 26 who are also autistic and acted as mentors for the younger girls.
+It was great to see the group of autistic girls ranging in age from 7 to 46 creating together.
 Hopefully the group will continue to meet and friendships will continue to grow.”

-Jonelle said that girls with autism presented differently to boys with autism and often mask their feelings.
+Jonelle said that autistic girls presented differently to autistic boys and often mask their feelings.

 “They put so much energy into being themselves, but being themselves in a way that does not offend anyone.
 Bullying is a huge issue for our girls because they are quirky and they do think differently.”